jcseals/jcseals.github.io/_drafts/htb-help-walkthrough.md

 print 'Sorry, I did not find anything'
 ```

-Just under the imports in the code above I left the most important comment.
-That's the HelpDeskZ php code used to rename files once they're uploaded.
-This logic is easily predictable and repeatable which gets us one step closer to taking advantage of a LFI vulnerability.
+Just under the imports in the code above is the HelpDeskZ php code used to rename files once they're uploaded.
+This logic is easily repeatable which gets us one step closer to taking advantage of a LFI vulnerability.
 It simply appends the return value of the php time function to the filename as a string, creates a md5 hash of that concatenated string, and appends the original file extension to the created hash.

-I won't explain the code line by line but we'll cover it at a high level.
-The exploit code above takes advantage of the predictable file naming logic and attempts to create the same filename as the server did when we uploaded our file.
-Since we've reviewed the logic, we know that we just need the server's system time, the filename, and the file's extension.
-Since we're uploading the file, all we're missing is the server's time.

-The code obtains the server's time by making a HTTP GET request and parsing the "Date" value out of the server's response header.
-The code then enters a for loop where each iteration crafts the filename and appends it to the HelpDeskZ base URL and makes an HTTP request for the file.
-If it doesn't find it, the next loop iteration subtracts a second from the sever time and tries again.
-Essentially, the code will find our file as long as we've uploaded it within the last 5 minutes as the code loops 300 times (each loop goes back one second further and up to 5 minutes total).

-This is great.
-We can locate files we upload, now we just need to find a way to bypass the filetype restrictions to get our php shell uploaded.

-There are a number of ways for websites to restrict filetype access, but since this code is available on github, let's just look at the implementation for ourselves.
-We start at [submit_ticket_controller.php][2] because we know that's where the file naming logic was handled.
-Also, we searched for the error message we received when uploading our php shell which was "File is not allowed.".
-This was assigned to a constant named "FILE_NOT_ALLOWED".
-Searching for that constant variable also takes us to the following if condition:
+The code above first obtains the server's datetime by parsing the "Date" value in the response header of our HTTP request.
+Next, it mimics the file naming logic in a for loop 300 times; each time subtracting a second from the server's datetime before making the HTTP request for that crafted filename / URL.
+This means as long as we run this code within 5 minutes of uploading a file, it will find our file's path on the server.

+Now all we need to do is bypass that pesky file extension whitelist / blacklist and upload our php shell.
+Below is a snippet of code from [submit_ticket_controller.php][3] which is responsible for the file upload blocking logic:

 ```php
 if(!isset($error_msg) && $settings['ticket_attachment']==1){